-Statins: Statins are easy to use and generally well tolerated by patients with diabetes.
+Statins are easy to use and generally well tolerated by patients with diabetes.
 However, statins can adversely affect glucose homeostasis.
-In non-diabetics the risk of developing diabetes is increased by approximately 10% with higher doses of statin causing a greater risk than more moderate doses [139, 140].
+In patients without diabetes the risk of developing diabetes is increased by approximately 10% with higher doses of statin causing a greater risk than more moderate doses [118, 119].
 The mechanism for this adverse effect is unknown but older, obese patients with higher baseline glucose levels are at greatest risk.
-In patients with diabetes an analysis of 9 studies with over 9,000 patients with diabetes reported that the patients randomized to statin therapy had a 0.12% higher A1c than the placebo group indicating that statin therapy is associated with only a very small increase in A1c levels in patients with diabetes, which is unlikely to be clinically significant [141].
-Individual studies such as CARDS and the Heart Protection Study have also shown only a very modest effect of statins on A1c levels in patients with diabetes [96, 98, 142].
+In patients with diabetes, an analysis of 9 studies with over 9,000 patients with diabetes reported that the patients randomized to statin therapy had a 0.12% higher A1c than the placebo group indicating that statin therapy is associated with only a very small increase in A1c levels in patients with diabetes, which is unlikely to be clinically significant [120].
+Individual studies such as CARDS and the Heart Protection Study have also shown only a very modest effect of statins on A1c levels in patients with diabetes [52, 54, 121].
 Muscle symptoms occur in patients with diabetes similar to what is observed in patients without diabetes.